-The benefits of live-in care vs care home include staying in a familiar environment, personalised private care, privacy and control.
+The benefits of live-in home care vs a care home include staying in a familiar environment, personalised private care, privacy and control.

 Live-in home care vs care home